Who Is the Greatest in the Kingdom of Heaven?

 Matthew wrote, “At the same time came the disciples unto Jesus, saying, who is the greatest in the kingdom of heaven?
 And Jesus called a little child unto him, and set him in the midst of them, and said, Verily I say unto you, Except ye be converted, and become as little children, ye shall not enter into the kingdom of heaven.
 Whosoever therefore shall humble himself as this little child, the same is greatest in the kingdom of heaven.
 And whoso shall receive one such little child in my name receiveth me’” (Matthew 18:1–5 also Mark 9:35–37; Luke 9:46–48).

-Before the disciples asked Jesus the above question, they had a serious clash of personalities and a spirit of rivalry among them.
+Before the disciples asked Jesus: who is the greatest in the kingdom of heaven?
+They had a serious clash of personalities and a spirit of rivalry among them.
 This took place during their journey through Galilee (Mark 9:30), and apparently reached its peak when they entered Capernaum where their mistaken hope of Christ establishing a worldly kingdom was revived (Matthew 16:21; Luke 4:19).
 So, they anticipated that Christ would now appoint His high officials (Matthew 14:22).

 The spirit of rivalry held by the disciples had made them selfish.
 Christ stressed that those who are truly “great” in the kingdom of heaven—are the ones that are great in character and are innocent like children.
 His true children are those who believe on Him and walk in His steps (Matthew 18:6).
 Christ taught the value of humility (Matthew 23:8–12; Luke 14:11; 18:14).
 In contrast, those who are infants in the kingdom of heaven are the immature Christians who are not fully sanctified by the Word (1 Corinthians 3:1, 2; Ephesians 4:15; Hebrews 5:13; 2 Peter 3:18).